Midtown, New York, US

 Designed by Kohn Pederson Fox, One Vanderbilt comprises four inter-connected building volumes, which taper towards the sky.
 The shape of the building is highlighted by sharp lines and bold angles.

 The underground access to the Grand Central Terminal at the base features angled cuts, creating a visual procession towards the terminal.

 The majority of the space in the tower is reserved for offices, while the remaining is for retail, dining and entertainment.
-More than 1.5 million square feet of the tower will be dedicated towards Class A office space and 31,900ft² for retail space.
+More than 1.5 million square feet (139,354m²) of the tower is dedicated towards Class A office space and 31,900ft² (2,963m²) for retail space.

-One Vanderbilt will feature floor-to-ceiling slab heights between 14.6ft and 20ft, column-free floorplates and state-of-the-art building systems to provide best-in-class office space in New York.
-The floor-to-ceiling windows of the tower will also provide 360° views for tenants.
+One Vanderbilt features floor-to-ceiling slab heights between 14.6ft and 20ft, column-free floorplates and state-of-the-art building systems to provide best-in-class office space in New York.
+The floor-to-ceiling windows of the tower also provide 360° views for tenants.